514: No Such Thing As A Computer Tower

 I thought that.

-Pretty much for everyone, because actually the water sauce was discovered by a French nobleman.
+Pretty much for everyone, because actually their water sauce was discovered by a French nobleman.
 Right.

 I have looked for

-If it was a perfect origin story, like the ones they always make up, it would be he was out for a walk one day, he fell over, some of the water fell into his mouth, and then he felt his kidney stones clearing up.
+It's not a but if it was a perfect origin story like the ones they always make up, it would be he was out for a walk one day, he fell over, some of the water fell into his mouth, and then he felt his kidney stance clearing up.

 So weird.